acidiccatnip/cathook-ui/docs/uidocs.md

-# cathook ui documentation (for vector ONLY) (i guess it will work but in some way no, bc all of that documentation are vibecoded, sowwy ＞﹏＜
+# cathook ui documentation (i guess it will work but in some way no, bc all of that documentation are vibecoded, sowwy ＞﹏＜

 ## Quick Start